 Ad Valorem Tax A property tax based "according to the value" of the property.
 Such remotely with metering devices to measure, collect and analyze consumption data.
 The system includes both hardware and software and can provide comprehensive real-time information to both the consumer and the utility.

-Advanced Metering Infrastructure (Also referred to as AMI) An automated system that communicates
+Advanced Metering Infrastructure (Also referred to as AMI) An automated system that communicates educational organization providing water management solutions.

 American Water Works